barneyb/johann/documentation/docs/language/control-flow.md

 # Control Flow

-Conditionals use the `if` keyword and loops use `while`.
+Conditionals use the `if` and `else` keywords, and loops use `while`.
 The conditional expression is not wrapped with parentheses (though you can, of course, wrap any expression with parens).
-Braces are required around the body.
-There is no `else`.
+Braces are required around the body, with one exception for `else` (discussed below).
+We _love_ counting parentheses:

 ```johann
 int i = 0;